ionicfirebaseapp/Ionic3-starterapp/README.md

 <h2>Ionic 3 Starter Mobile App Theme</h2>
-<span> <b>Ionic 3 Starter Mobile App Free Theme</b> </span> has been introduging with new feature and updated with UI/UX with defenite release with Firebase.
+We introduced Ionic 3 Starter Mobile App Free Theme with new feature and updated, UI/UX with defenite release with Firebase.
+We released our Ioinc Starter Mobile Application open-source that made as per industries Standard, So you will get a handfree development as per enterprise standard.
+So let start building application with Ionic.

 ## About IONICFIREBASEAPP